IBM/tensorflow-large-model-support/README.md

 TFLMS is built into the `tensorflow-gpu` conda package so it is installed by default when you install the GPU enabled TensorFlow from WML CE.

+The support is currently available for TensorFlow 2.2.0 in the [WML CE early access conda channel](https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda-early-access/).

-The support is currently available in the [WML CE conda channel](https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda/#/).
+The support is currently available for TensorFlow 2.1.0 in the [WML CE conda channel](https://public.dhe.ibm.com/ibmdl/export/pub/software/server/ibm-ai/conda/#/).

 For more information on this channel, how to add channels, and install frameworks see [this WML CE install documentation](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.7.0/navigation/wmlce_install.htm).

 # How to enable TFLMS